communitytechnology/communitytechnology.github.io/docs/cck/planning/_posts/2001-1-1-design-your-network-every-network-tells-story.md

 <p>Make sure to include:</p>

-<p>"Community anchors" like religious institutions, schools, libraries, and recreation centers that are gathering-places in the neighborhood, and that may be able to share internet access.</p>
+<p>A. "Community anchors" like religious institutions, schools, libraries, and recreation centers that are gathering-places in the neighborhood, and that may be able to share internet access.</p>

 <p><img src="{{site.baseurl}}/files/cck/design_your_network_entas_support008.png" typeof="foaf:Image" width="510" /></p>

-<p>Homes of people who are allies in the neighborhood, especially those who would be interested in donating roof or window space for the wireless project.</p>
+<p>B. Homes of people who are allies in the neighborhood, especially those who would be interested in donating roof or window space for the wireless project.</p>

 <p><img src="{{site.baseurl}}/files/cck/design_your_network_entas_support009.png" style="width: 480px; height: 282px;" typeof="foaf:Image" /></p>

-<p>Major features like rivers, highways, parks, bridges, etc.</p>
+<p>C. Major features like rivers, highways, parks, bridges, etc.</p>

 <p><img src="{{site.baseurl}}/files/cck/design_your_network_entas_support010.png" typeof="foaf:Image" width="510" /></p>

-<p>Think about who in the neighborhood needs access and has access to Internet services.
+<p>D. People and areas in the neighborhood need access and have access to Internet services.
+People and organizations in the neighborhood that might want to create and host local applications.
 Where are they located with relation to each other?</p>

 <p><img src="{{site.baseurl}}/files/cck/design_your_network_entas_support011.png" typeof="foaf:Image" width="510" /></p>